neogeographica/singleplayer_scripts/README.md

 ## Uninstalling a gamedir

 (This is only helpful if you use ".quake" shortcuts.)
 Right-click on a gamedir and choose to open it with "Quake mod cleanup".
 The gamedir and any ".quake" shortcut to it will be deleted.
 Similarly you can do this on a ".quake" shortcut, to delete both the shortcut and the gamedir it points to.

+## Optional Chrome browser integration

+Right-click on a download link in a webpage and select "Open with Quake"; same features as described above for archive files.

 # Caveats